marcusportmann/devops/README.md

 The config.yml file defines all the hosts that make up the DevOps platform and the Ansible configuration that should be applied to these hosts.
-The **profiles** section at the top of the **config.yml** file defines collections of hosts that should be provisioned as a related unit.
+The **profiles** section at the top of the **config.yml** file defines collections of hosts that should be provisioned together as a set.
 This allows a portion of the DevOps platform to be deployed using commands similar to the following:

 ```